 8. Take walks or time outs

 Let yourself leave the situation and take mini breaks.
-Let yourself get away from the stress of the food and the stress of family that sometimes exists.
+Give yourself permission to get away from the stress of the food and the stress of family that sometimes exists.
 If it’s too cold or not realistic for you to leave, take your cell phone into another room and say you need to make an important call and talk to your support person.

 10. Create a gratitude list

-Before you go – think of everything you are truly blessed with this year and bring it with you to glance at if you are noticing that you’re feeling bad.
+Before you go to your Thanksgiving gathering, think of everything you are truly blessed with this year.
+Bring it with you to glance at if you start noticing you are feeling bad.

 11. Don’t act your age

 Play with the kids a lot or spend time talking to elder friends and hearing their stories.
-Both these things will fill you and enrich you.
+This will enrich your day.

 12. Opt in or out

 Have an amazing day planned for the day after Thanksgiving.
-Do something wonderful – go to a spa, go see a movie with friends, spend the day organizing in a loving way.
-Just think of something you really want to do and make plans to actually do it!
+Do something that brings you comfort and pleasure.
+Plan to connect with a friend, watch a favorite show, read a good book, listen to a favorite podcast, or even spend the day organizing in a loving way.
+Think of something you really want to do and make plans to actually do it.
 Having exciting plans will help you feel anticipatory and excited on Thanksgiving Day.